Khazanchi (1941 film): Synopsis

 Khazanchi is a murder mystery.
-Shadi Lal is a Khazanchi (English: Cashier) in a bank in Lahore.
+Shadi Lal is a 'khazanchi' (cashier) in a bank in Lahore.
 His son Kanwal wants to marry Madhuri, the daughter of a rich man, Durga Das.

 A wicked wealthy, Ajmal, also wants to marry Madhuri.
 One day, Shadi Lal goes to Bombay for some bank work and the news comes from the city that Shadi Lal has murdered an actress and stolen her jewellery and money.

 A clever woman, Tarawati, tricked Shadi Lal in a night club and stole his money, but her two accomplice men murdered her while snatching the money from her and when intoxicated Shadi Lal wakes up, he finds himself with her dead body and his money stolen.
-Seeing this, he runs away and on the next day, the newspaper headlines say: Khazanchi killed actress.
+Seeing this, he runs away and on the next day, the newspaper headlines say: "Khazanchi Killed Actress".
 He spends some very bad days of his life during this period.

 Later, he gets caught and his son, Kanwal (an advocate now), fought the case from his side.
-Meanwhile, the newspaper reporter stumbles upon important facts regarding the stage actress' murder and got kidnapped by the villain, but manages an escape and reaches the court, revealing the truth.
+Meanwhile, the newspaper reporter stumbles upon important facts regarding the stage actress' murder and gets kidnapped by the villain, but manages to escape and reaches the court, revealing the truth.
 Thus Shadi Lal gets acquitted.